jJosephM/RocketAscent/README.md

 # RocketAscent
-Some silly rocket ascent guidance code, hopefully usable by KSP in KOS
+Some rocket ascent guidance code using primer vector theory

 Read the Readme.pdf for a full description including the theory, algorithm and "documentation"

-I probably won't finish this since I never finish anything in my life...
+So far the most important contribution is the high-level code I wrote to get me started